AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part2.md

 # Lesson 2: Use Spectrum Web Components in a React-based add-on

-Learn how to configure and use Spectrum Web Components in a basic JavaScript add-on.
+Learn how to configure and use Spectrum Web Components in a ReactJS add-on.

 ## Introduction